bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1 Beta Is Here!.md

 We’ll dedicate a lot of effort in Kotlin 1.2 and beyond to making the JavaScript tooling smooth and helpful.
 Our goal is to enable pleasant full-stack development with Kotlin.
 ## Coroutines

 Honestly, it’s hard to over-emphasize coroutines.
 The future has come, and we are stuck with it: we need non-blocking asynchronous APIs to keep up with the loads of data we are processing.
 We’ve been through callback hell and conquered it, but we deserve better.
-We want to simply write the code following its natural <em>sequential</em> logic, and let the compiler figure the asynchrony out for us.
-This is what coroutines are about: async/await, generate/yield, non-blocking IO, Rx and much more brought under the single unified paradigm of a <em>suspending function</em>.
+We want to simply write the code following its natural *sequential* logic, and let the compiler figure the asynchrony out for us.
+This is what coroutines are about: async/await, generate/yield, non-blocking IO, Rx and much more brought under the single unified paradigm of a *suspending function*.
 Such a function (or lambda) represents a computation that can be suspended (without blocking any threads) and resumed later.

 {% raw %}
 <p></p>